aashish-thapa/Sentiment-Chatbot/README.md

 # Sentiment Analysis Chatbot

 This project features a sentiment analysis chatbot that processes user messages and returns the sentiment of the message along with a simulated chatbot response.
 The application uses FastAPI for the backend and React.js for the frontend.
-Below are the picture of the demo(The product is not ready yet as I am having some problem deploying backend and database):
+Below are the picture of the demo(The product is not ready yet as I am having some problem deploying backend and database but surely you can clone and run it in the local device):

 ![image](https://github.com/user-attachments/assets/82a895a2-0419-4ab1-a30b-c1b66777f792)